huBioinfo/CytoTalk/README.md

 Signal transduction is the primary mechanism for cell-cell communication. scRNA-Seq technology holds great promise for studying cell-cell communication at much higher resolution.
 Signaling pathways are highly dynamic and cross-talk among them is prevalent.
 Due to these two features, simply examining expression levels of ligand and receptor genes cannot reliably capture the overall activities of signaling pathways and interactions among them.

-We have developed the CytoTalk algorithm for *de novo* construction of a signaling network (union of multiple signaling pathways emanating from the ligand-receptor pairs) between two cell types using single-cell transcriptomics data.
-The algorithm first constructs an integrated network consisting of intracellular and intercellular functional gene interactions.
+We have developed the **CytoTalk algorithm for *de novo* construction of a signaling network (union of multiple signaling pathways emanating from the ligand-receptor pairs) between two cell types using single-cell transcriptomics data.** The algorithm first constructs an integrated network consisting of intracellular and intercellular functional gene interactions.
 It then identifies the signaling network by solving a prize-collecting Steiner forest (PCSF) problem based on appropriately defined node prize (i.e. cell-specific gene activity) and edge cost (i.e. probability of functional interaction between two genes).
-The objective of the PCSF problem is to find an optimal subnetwork in the integrated network that includes **genes with high levels of cell-type-specific expression and close connection to highly active ligand-receptor pairs**.
+The objective of the PCSF problem is to **find an optimal subnetwork in the integrated network that includes genes with high levels of cell-type-specific expression and close connection to highly active ligand-receptor pairs**.

 ⚠ **Update Log:**

+**2021-06-08: The latest release "CytoTalk_v3.1.0" is a major updated R version on the basis of v3.0.3.
+We have added a function to generate Cytoscape files for visualization of each ligand-receptor-associated pathway extracted from the predicted signaling network between the two cell types.
+For each predicted ligand-receptor pair, its associated pathway is defined as the user-specified order of the neighborhood of the ligand and receptor in the two cell types.
+Please download "CytoTalk_package_v3.1.0.zip" from the Releases page (https://github.com/huBioinfo/CytoTalk/releases/tag/v3.1.0) and refer to the user manual inside the package.**

-**2021-05-31: The latest release "CytoTalk_v3.0.3" is a revised R version on the basis of v3.0.2.
+2021-05-31: The release "CytoTalk_v3.0.3" is a revised R version on the basis of v3.0.2.
 A bug has been fixed in this version to avoid errors occurred in some special cases.
 We also provided a new example "RunCytoTalk_Example_StepByStep.R" to run the CytoTalk algorithm in a step-by-step fashion.
-Please download "CytoTalk_package_v3.0.3.zip" from the Releases page (https://github.com/huBioinfo/CytoTalk/releases/tag/v3.0.3) and refer to the user manual inside the package.**
+Please download "CytoTalk_package_v3.0.3.zip" from the Releases page (https://github.com/huBioinfo/CytoTalk/releases/tag/v3.0.3) and refer to the user manual inside the package.

 2021-05-19: The release "CytoTalk_v3.0.2" is a revised R version on the basis of v3.0.1.
 A bug has been fixed in this version to avoid running errors in some extreme cases.
 Final prediction results will be the same as v3.0.1.
 Please download the package from the Releases page (https://github.com/huBioinfo/CytoTalk/releases/tag/v3.0.2) and refer to the user manual inside the package.